vutung3196/vutung3196/README.md

 - 👨‍🎓: My name is Tung Vu and I'm currently a software engineer at LG Vehicle Component Solutions Development Center Vietnam
 - 📖 I’m currently working on backend development, and automotive software engineering
-- 🌱 I’m currently learning Docker, Shell script, C++, algorithm design, and linear programming
+- 🌱 I’m currently learning C++, algorithm design, and linear programming
 - 👯 I’m looking to collaborate on motion planning and robotics side projects
 - 🤔 I’m looking for help with C++
 - 💬 Ask me about backend software development